Paleo Diet 101: a Comprehensive Beginners' Guide

 You can also go simpler: a piece of salmon and a side of fresh fruit is a great breakfast.

-Many choose the paleo diet for weight loss, as cutting the majority of carbs and sugars from anyone's diet will certainly improve the quality of their nutrition.
+Many choose the paleo lifestyle for weight loss, as cutting the majority of carbs and sugars from anyone's diet will certainly improve the quality of their nutrition.

-Can you lose weight on the paleo diet?
+Can you lose weight on the paleo lifestyle?

 To lose weight, one's body must be in what is called a calorie deficit - meaning that you are burning more calories in a day than you consume.